near/docs/docs/validator/staking.md

 **IMPORTANT: Make sure you have the latest version of [NEAR CLI](https://github.com/near/near-cli) and Node Version 12.x**

-You can instal and upgrade NEAR CLI by using npm:
+You can install and upgrade NEAR CLI by using npm:

 ```bash
 # Download NEAR CLI with npm: